April Fools' Day 2021: Duolingo toilet paper, Velveeta skincare and more pranks

 Satechi Cybermouse

-If you think Elon Musk's Tesla Cybertruck is a looker, then you'll love the angular lines of Satechi's joke Cybermouse.
-The accessory maker says it's constructed with a unibody aluminum casing and an EV battery.
+If you think Elon Musk's Tesla Cybertruck is a looker, you'll love the angular lines of Satechi's joke Cybermouse.
+The accessory maker said it's constructed with a unibody aluminum casing and an EV battery.
 It might be a gag product, but it actually looks kinda cool.

 TaskRabbit TaskRabbits

 TaskRabbit, the freelance labor marketplace, decided to make a play on its name and introduce TaskRabbits, a service that delivers real live cuddly bunnies to your door along with the Tasker who is providing work.
 Honestly, it sounds like a dream come true.
-TaskRabbit is just joking about the bun-buns, but it has pledged to donate up to $4,000 to nonprofit rabbit rescues, so this April Fools' joke has a charitable component.
+TaskRabbit was just joking about the bun-buns, but it pledged to donate up to $4,000 to nonprofit rabbit rescues, so this April Fools' joke had a charitable component.

 Duolingo Roll